haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

   <img src="{{ site.url }}/images/vscode_classes_list.png" alt="vscode_classes_list" />
 </p>

-In order to better understand the relationships between kPOP classes in a more visual way, we can create a UML diagram based on the above class properties.
+In order to better understand the relationships between kPOP classes in a more visual way, we can create a UML diagram based on the above class properties using PlantUML Editor[^1].
 This diagram represents the system's structure and design, illustrating the various classes and their relationships, including inheritance, associations, and dependencies:
 <br />

 <p align="center">